 While it can make starting a charcoal grill faster, it's a controversial topic.
 The general consensus in the BBQ community is to avoid it because it can result in a taste/odor taint.

 A charcoal chimney is one of the most popular methods for lighting charcoal.
-If you aren't familiar with a chimney starter, it's essentially a metal ventilated tube that holds lump charcoal or briquettes.
+If you aren't familiar with a chimney starter, it's essentially a metal ventilated tube that's used to light lump charcoal or briquettes.

 Paper or firelighter is placed below the chimney which ignites the charcoal from the bottom.
-The heat then rises through the chimney and continues to suck air through the bottom.
-Oxygen feeds the fire and lights the charcoal.
+The heat then rises through the chimney, which causes negative pressure which pulls cold air through the bottom and side vents - this process is known as the chimney effect.

 Step 1 - Start by creating 3-5 paper "rings" of newspaper.
 First roll the paper and then create a circular ring.
 Place the rings at the bottom of the chimney.
 Avoid packing it too tight as it can restrict air-flow.

 Note: If you have a firelighter like a tumbleweed, paraffin wax, compressed cardboard, use that instead.
 They're engineered to light charcoal fires and are essentially foolproof.
 I've used old charcoal bags, used butcher paper, newspaper, magazines, junk mail etc.

 Step 2 - Fill up the chimney with charcoal, but don't over-fill.
 The amount of charcoal you use is based on how long you need to cook/smoke for.
 For instance, high heat grilling requires a lot of lit charcoal, where-as longer low and slow smokes require less lit charcoal.

 Step 3 - As the charcoal lights, it will start to smoke.
-The smoke will eventually taper off.
-This happens because of the moisture.
+The smoke will eventually taper off; This happens due to moisture.